cloudmesh-community/book/chapters/in/ai-rest.md

 ```

-To implement the REST service, run the followig pn the terminal:
+To implement the REST service, run the following on the terminal:

 ```python
 python server.py
 ```

 Once the connection is established,
-Following CURL command can be used for the 1st endpoint:
+following CURL command can be used for the 1st endpoint:

 ```python
 curl http://localhost:8080/airest/ai/testdata/2990